DataSQRL/datasqrl.github.io/docs/reference/api/graphql/query.md

 If you are unfamiliar with GraphQL, we recommend that you [learn about GraphQL](https://graphql.org/learn/) before proceeding.

-For the example code snippets below, we are following the [Quickstart tutorial](/docs/getting-started/quickstart) and assume you are [running](/docs/getting-started/quickstart#run) the Quickstart SQRL script on your local machine.
+For the example code snippets below, we are following the [DataSQRL tutorial](/docs/getting-started/intro/overview) and assume you are [running](/docs/getting-started/intro/overview#run) the Quickstart SQRL script on your local machine.
 To connect to a different server or use a different example, you need to change the server URI and query examples.

 ## GraphQL Playground